Planning & Zoning for Your Rebuild

 - Find Your Planning Department

-- The City of Los Angeles has a One-Stop Rebuilding Center to guide residents through the rebuilding process and allow them to file all City permits needed to begin rebuilding their homes and businesses in an expedited and streamlined process.
+- The City of Los Angeles has a One-Stop Rebuilding Center to guide residents through the rebuilding process and allow them to file all City permits in an expedited and streamlined process.
 The Center is at 1828 Sawtelle Blvd, Los Angeles, CA 90025.

 Your property was likely located in a “Residential Zone” because you were allowed to have a residence/home on it.